sara-sabr/ITStrategy/_pages/en/capabilities.md

 - How much time does it take to complete a project backlog item? [time]
 - In my team visual displays are up to date and the information contributing to measurable improvement is towards a goal that the team cares about.
 [1-7]
 - When looking at visual management displays I see the key process metrics my team cares about.
 [1-7]

-#### Scoring

-Average of "Do you agreed with" questions

-- Low: 1-3
-- Medium: 4-5
-- High: 6-7

-Average of "How much time" questions

-- More than one week (Medium)
-- One day to one week (High)
-- Less than one day

 #### Recommendations